-- Businesses with existing EU REACH registrations being automatically grandfathered into the UK regime or authorisations would have to validate their existing registration with the UK authority (the HSE), opening an account on the new UK IT system and providing some basic information on their existing registration within 60 days of the UK leaving the EU.
+Businesses with existing EU REACH registrations or authorisations being automatically grandfathered into the UK regime would have to validate them with the UK authority (the HSE).
+Companies will need to open an account on the new UK IT system, and provide some basic information on their existing registration within 120 days, and on their existing authorisations within 60 days of the UK leaving the EU.
 This IT system is being tested with a range of different users so that it is ready to support registrations of chemicals in the UK from March 2019.

 Companies with grandfathered registrations would have two years from the day the UK leaves the EU to provide the UK authority (the HSE) with the full data package that supported their original EU registration and is held on the ECHA IT system.